How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 Drum tape and stick grips – Better grip for your drumsticks and stops you from dropping your sticks Joran a performance.

-Easy stick twirl – This is a pretty popular item for people that like tricks while they’re playing drums.
-The easy stick twirl makes it a lot easier to twirl your sticks without dropping them.
+Easy stick twirl – This is a popular item for people who like tricks while playing drums.
+The easy stick twirl makes it much easier to twirl your sticks without dropping them.

-LED Light-Up Drumsticks – These are cool if you want to novelty pair of light-up drumsticks.
-Very good if you’re bucket drumming during the evening/night when it’s getting dark outside.
+LED Light-Up Drumsticks – These are cool if you want a novelty pair of light-up drumsticks.
+It’s very good if you’re bucket drumming during the evening/night when it’s getting dark outside.